 Head back to Gamla Stan for a late afternoon stroll through the shops in Stockholm's old town.
 Although most of the stores on Västerlånggatan street are souvenir shops, this is a great place to go for grabbing gifts for those back home.
 We were able to find a really great shop to buy local paintings of Stockholm.

 Don't miss out on dinner at The Opera Bar for their famous meatball dish.
 Although almost every traditional Swedish restaurant offers meatballs, this is the place to get them.
 This meal was my favorite I had while in Sweden, if not my favorite meal I've had...ever.
 If you're looking for something a bit more casual, you can dine at their neighboring restaurant (with the same menu), Bakfickan, which is walk-in only.
 At The Opera Bar, you'll want to reserve seats beforehand.

 Shopping in Södermalm

 After two fully packed days, take your third day in Stockholm to view the different neighborhoods and to dive into the European fashion scene.
-Start in Södermalm, going to their many vintage shops and trend-setting stores.
+We started in Södermalm and visited the neighborhoods many vintage shops and trend-setting stores.
 A few of my favorites in the area are Gina Tricot, Weekday, POP Stockholm, and Monki.
 Stop into Meatballs for the People for lunch to try an array of reindeer and moose meatballs in a fun and quirky setting.